• Facebook

 Swimming and Kayaking at Sundown National Park

-With all camping spots in Sundown sitting on the Severn River (except Red Rock Gorge), there are plenty of opportunities for a refreshing dip.
-For an adventure to the best swimming hole, start at the Broadwater camping area at the park’s south entrance and follow the walking track from the information hut to ‘Permanent Waterhole’ – this waterhole is permanent even in the driest of times and is about 5m deep.
+With all Sundown National Park camping spots that sit along the Severn River (except Red Rock camping area), there are plenty of opportunities for a refreshing dip.
+For an adventure to the best swimming hole, start at The Broadwater camping area at the park’s south entrance and follow the walking track from the information hut to ‘Permanent Waterhole’.
+As the name implies, this waterhole is permanent, meaning that even in the driest of times the waterhole remains and is about 5m deep.
 At dawn or dusk keep your eyes out for platypuses surfacing as they feed.

 Mountain bike riding and cycling at Sundown National Park

-For keen mountain bikers with experience in remote terrain, you can ride the 4WD access road through the park.
-Watch out for vehicles also using this steep and narrow road.
+For keen mountain bikers with experience in remote terrain, you can ride the 4WD access road through Sundown National Park but make sure to watch out for vehicles that are also using this steep and narrow road.

 Wildlife at Sundown National Park

 Birdwatchers rejoice!
-There are over 150 species you can spot in the park, including some seasonal visitors.
-You’ll see plenty of Eastern Grey kangaroos on the grassy flats at the Broadwater, particularly in the late afternoon or early morning.
-Red-necked wallabies, swamp wallabies and wallaroos also live in the park.
-The once common brush-tailed rock-wallaby now survives only in the northern end of the park.
-Bring your camera and binoculars for viewing wildlife.
-A torch, preferably with a red filter to protect animals’ eyes, is useful for spotlighting at night.
+There are over 150 species you can spot a Sundown National Park, including some seasonal visitors.
+You’ll also see plenty of Eastern Grey kangaroos on the grassy flats at The Broadwater, particularly in the late afternoon or early morning.
+Red-necked wallabies, swamp wallabies and wallaroos also call this National Park their home and are known to make an appearance at dawn and dusk.
+The once common brush-tailed rock-wallaby now survives only in the northern end of the park, tread carefully and you might spot one as you wander.
+Bring your camera and binoculars for viewing wildlife at a distance so as too not spook them.
+Should you plan to do some wildlife spotting in early morning or late ate night, make sure to pack a torch, preferably with a red filter to protect animals’ eyes.
 Read more about the Sundown National Park wildlife.

 How to get to Sundown National Park